amishgupta7/Amish-Portfolio/LLNL Internship/LLNL Summary.md

 Working at LLNL taught me that real-world data is rarely clean.
 I learned that the true job of a scientist or engineer is to apply rigorous analysis and visualization to "imperfect" data to uncover meaningful insights.

 ---
-*Note: Data graphs are included in this folder.*
+*Note: Data graphs and specific experiment logs are included in this folder.*